SetroZ/IA-2/Report.md

 Memory consumption patterns show different characteristics compared to runtime:

 **Per-Iteration Memory Usage:**

 - All three algorithms exhibit remarkably similar memory efficiency on a per-iteration basis
-- For small problems (Image 12), all algorithms use approximately 34MB per iteration
+- For small problems (Dataset-Run1), all algorithms use approximately 34MB per iteration
-- For medium problems (Image 8), memory usage increases to around 55MB per iteration
+- For medium problems (Dataset-Run8), memory usage increases to around 55MB per iteration
 - The differences between algorithms remain minimal across all problem sizes

-**Total Memory Usage (Images 2, 5, 10):**
+**Total Memory Usage (Images Dataset-Run7, Dataset-Run8, Dataset-Run1):**

-- Images 2, 5, and 10 show the total memory consumption across all iterations
+- Images mentioned before show the total memory consumption across all iterations
 - All algorithms demonstrate similar total memory usage patterns
 - ACO typically uses slightly less total memory than PSO and GA
-- For medium problems (Image 5), ACO consumes about 5,400MB total, compared to PSO's 5,600MB
+- For medium problems (Dataset-Run8) , ACO consumes about 5,400MB total, compared to PSO's 5,600MB
 - The differences are not as substantial as those observed in runtime metrics

 ## 3.2.2 Analysis of Resource Usage

-The analysis of computational efficiency reveals several key insights about how these algorithms utilize computational resources:
+The analysis of computational efficiency reveals several key insights about how these algorithms utilise computational resources:

-### Runtime Scaling Behavior
+### Runtime Scaling Behaviour

 1. **ACO's Superior Efficiency:**
     - ACO consistently demonstrates the lowest runtime across all problem sizes